-IMPORTANT NEWS - With effect from the 1 April 2018 the way that Developer Services charge for their work is changing.
+IMPORTANT NEWS - The way that Developer Services charge for their work changed on 1 April 2018.
 Please click here to find out more.

 Making an application – Forms and checklist